HarlonWang/HandyTabBar/README.md

 ## Customization

-When you use, if want more time to define your own, therefore, provided here
+When you use, I think you want more time to define your own, therefore, provided here

 - TabBarStyle: